abdullah/leylim/README.md

-# UNDER DEVELOPMENT

 ### What's the Leylim?

-Leylim is a agile and scaleble content builder which simpler and provide content for mobile divice and only **`~13KB`**.
+Leylim is a agile and scaleble content builder which simpler and provide content for mobile divice and only **`~12KB`**.
 <br>
 <br>
 Also [Leylim](https://www.youtube.com/watch?v=-NRZme8v4H0) is a sing by Zülfü Livaneli 🎶